-Don't you think Japan Safe?
+Don’t you think Japan is safe?

 What makes Japan such a safe country?